The Blenheim Palace Triathlon consists of two race categories; super sprint and sprint.

 The nearest British Rail main line station is New Oxford Parkway.
 The S3 bus runs from Oxford to Woodstock at approximately 30 minute intervals.
 There are car parking facilities for cars and coaches and car parking is free for competitors.

-The race number is used for the cycle and run elements of the race.
+The bib number is used for the cycle and run elements of your challenge.
 The number goes on your back for the cycle and on the front for the run.
 This can be attached with safety pins, however, it is recommended to use a race belt.
 You simply attach your number to the race belt and then put the clip it around your midriff.
 It can then be moved to show the number on your back for the bike and on the front for the run.

 The bike number stickers are placed on the front of the bike and the top of your helmet which serves two purposes.